 You need 0% APR on purchases or balance transfers

 You should know that annual fee rewards cards rarely, if ever, offer 0% APR incentives.

 Again, that’s because these cards are designed to attract big spenders – not big savers or debt consolidators.
-In fact, most annual fee credit cards hammer you with the industry’s maximum APR right out the gate – usually around 29.99% – meaning there’s zero forgiveness for missing a payment.
+In fact, most annual fee credit cards hammer you with the industry’s maximum APR right out the gate – usually meaning around 29.99% or more – meaning there’s zero forgiveness for missing a payment.

-If you think you might need some help with old debt, new debt, or simply may miss a payment in the next year or so, you should absolutely stay away from a paid rewards card.
+If you think you might need some help with old debt, new debt, or may miss a payment in the next year or so, you should absolutely stay away from a paid rewards card.
 Instead, consider our list of the Best 0% APR Credit Cards and Best Balance Transfer Cards.